wp-plugins/advanced-ads/readme.txt

 Tags: ads, ad, adsense
 Requires at least: 3.5
 Tested up to: 3.9.2
-Stable tag: 1.0.2
+Stable tag: 1.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Manage and optimize your ads in WordPress with this easy to use and extendable plugin.
+Manage and optimize your ads in WordPress as easy as creating posts.

 == Description ==

+Advanced Ads is made by publishers for publishers.
+Based on my experience delivering millions of ads per month I build this plugin as a powerful, but light weight solution to not only manage and serve ads in WordPress, but to test and optimize them as well.

+Learn more on the [plugin homepage](http://wpadvancedads.com).

-= Features =
+= create and manage ads =

-* create and manage ads
+* create ads as easy as creating posts
-* deliver ads based on conditions (e.g. post type, post id, category)
+* group ads

+= display ads =

+* auto inject ads into header, footer and posts
 * display ad in template files (with functions)
 * display ad in post content (with shortcodes)
-* group ads
-* display ads from groups with customized ad weight
+* display grouped ads based on customizable ad weight
+* use placements in your theme to change ads and groups in template files without coding

+= display conditions =

+deliver ads based on conditions like
+* post type
+* post id
+* category
+* single, category and archive pages
+* special page types like 404, attachment and front page

+= visitor conditions =

+display ads by conditions based on the visitor
+* all devices, mobile only or exclude mobile users

+= based on WordPress standards =

-* integrated into WordPress to be as much compatible as possible with WP standards, functions and plugins
+* integrated into WordPress using standards like custom post types, taxonomies and hooks
 * easily customizable by any WordPress plugin developer

-= Insights for developers =

-* ads are custom post types
-* many filters and hooks to add new functions without hacking the plugin and keeping it updateable
-* e.g. add your own ad types and display conditions using the api
-* an extended online manual is in progress

-learn more on the [plugin homepage](http://wpadvancedads.com).
+Learn more on the [plugin homepage](http://wpadvancedads.com).

+= AddOns =

+* increase click rates with fixed, sticky and anchor ads with Sticky Ads - [Demo](http://wpadvancedads.com/sticky-ads/demo/)

 == Installation ==